Alberta Alliance Party: "I Blame Ralph"

-The Alberta Alliance Party devised a campaign strategy in September 2004 prior to election called "I Blame Ralph", the purpose of which was to court voters who were uncomfortable with Ralph Klein's behaviour, and highlight his tight controls over the governments decision making.
+The Alberta Alliance Party devised a campaign strategy in September 2004 prior to election called "I Blame Ralph", the purpose of which was to court voters who were uncomfortable with Ralph Klein's behaviour, and highlight his tight controls over the government's decision making.

 The party kicked off the "I Blame Ralph" tour holding pre-election campaign events in numerous cities including opening its Campaign Headquarters in Red Deer.
 Part of the promotional package used by the party was bumper stickers a variety of fliers for different problems and a television ad, as well as T-shirts and a website.
 "I Blame Ralph" received significant attention, but did not include any of the standard Alberta Alliance logos or colours, instead using red and white leading many to believe the Liberals were responsible.

 Senate campaign

 The Alberta Alliance party ran three senator-in-waiting candidates in the 2004 Alberta Senate nominee election.
 The Alberta Alliance was the only party besides the Progressive Conservatives to successfully nominate candidates.
 The Social Credit Party had intended to run a candidate but failed to get the signatures required to field a candidate.

-The candidates finished 7th 8th and 10th out of the field of 10 candidates in the block vote.
+The candidates finished 7th, 8th, and 10th out of the field of 10 candidates in the block vote.